acorn-io/acorn-oss-workshop/acornfile.md

 }
 ```

-as worker also communicates with db we also give it the credentials it needs:
+as *worker* also communicates with *db* we give it the credentials it needs:

 ```
 worker: {